 Shannon grew up in Abilene, Texas.
 She attended Abilene Christian University and graduated with a Bachelor of Science degree in nursing in 2009.
 She relocated to the Fort Worth area and worked as a Registered Nurse at Plaza Medical Center in the cardiology department.
 Shannon later was employed at Fort Worth Surgery Center while attending the University of Texas at Arlington.
 She graduated with her Master of Science degree in Nursing and is certified as a Family Nurse Practitioner.
 She loves seeing patients of all ages, including children.
-Shannon married Alan Dezonia and has two children.
+Shannon married Alan Dezonia and has three children.
 Most of all, she loves Jesus and wants to glorify Him in all she does.
 She and her husband Alan live in North Richland Hills, Texas and they attend the Hills Church in North Richland Hills, Texas.

 Moriah Irvine Kerr grew up in Abilene, Texas.
 She graduated from Hardin-Simmons University with a Bachelor of Science in nursing in 2008.
 While in school she was a tech in the intensive care unit.
 Post-graduation she relocated to the Fort Worth area to be closer to family.
 She worked as a Registered Nurse at Plaza Medical Center in the Neurological and Surgical Intensive Care Units.
 She was later employed at the Fort Worth Surgery Center while attending graduate school at the University of Texas at Arlington.
 During that time she is became member of the Sigma Theta Tau Honor Society of Nursing, and was recognized with an Excellence in Clinical Practice.
 Moriah graduated with her Master of Science in Nursing in 2013 and is certified as a Family Nurse Practitioner.
 She graduated at the top of her class.
 Moriah loves treating patients from the very young to the elderly.
 She has a particular interest in women’s health and thoroughly enjoys educating patients especially regarding preventative care.